 You can use the P3 (Plugin Performance Profiler) plugin to measure WordPress plugin performance and help determine which plugins may be slowing down your site.
 Learn how to install and use this plugin here.

-You can use the UpdraftPlus plugin to back up your WordPress site, and this article shows you how.
+You can use the UpdraftPlus plugin to back up your WordPress site, and this article shows you how to install and configure the plugin.

 This article describes how to install and configure the LiteSpeed Cache for WordPress (LSCWP) plugin.

-This article describes how to install the Jetpack WordPress plugin.
+This article describes how to install and configure the Query Monitor plugin, a tool for monitoring WordPress performance.